-Opportunity 2: Become a Residence Welfare Lead
+Opportunity 1: Become a Residence Welfare Lead

-Please Note: Due to the current restrictions in response to COVID-19, there will be a delay in the recruitment process.
+Please Note: Due to the current restrictions in response to COVID-19, there may be a delay in the recruitment process.
 Please bear with us through this uncertain time.
 We will respond to all applicants as fast as we can.
 For any queries or concerns, please email firstname.lastname@example.org.

 Residences Welfare Leads (previously known as Residence Wardens) are volunteer post-graduate students or full-time employees at King’s College London who support the King’s Residences team with the welfare and conduct of students within residences.
 Being a Residences Welfare Lead at King’s College London is an excellent opportunity for those wanting to get more involved with activities that directly impact student experience, as well as developing skills that will enrich their lives and CVs!
 This is a great opportunity for those looking to make a real impact to students that would otherwise find life at university very hard.

 King’s Residences provides these volunteers with rent-free accommodation as living-in is a condition of service as Residences Welfare Leads for the proper performance of their duties.
 In addition, Residences Welfare Leads receive extensive training at the start of their appointment around the areas of student welfare, conduct and wellbeing.

 You must be a postgraduate student or fulltime employee at King’s College London with enough course/contract time to cover the appointment period (3rd August 2020 – 31st July 2021).
 Staff at King’s Residences are not eligible to apply.

 It felt great to know I was helping students to navigate their various challenges throughout their degree.
 University can be really tough at times, and it was an amazing opportunity to make a positive impact on the students in King’s Residences